 Equinix investing in new green Helsinki data centre

-Labelled HE7, Equinix says the new data centre will provide interconnection and colocation services to businesses to support their IT transformation initiatives.
+Labelled HE7, Equinix says the new data center will provide interconnection and colocation services to businesses to support their IT transformation initiatives.
 The first phase of the build is expected to cost around €17 million and is hoped to be operational in the second quarter of 2019.

 The new facility will enable customers to interconnect with more than 135 businesses in Finland.
 In its initial phase the new facility will add 250 cabinets before expanding to 1,475 cabinets when fully complete, and will be powered exclusively by green energy.